supreethr23/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex4.md

    ![](media/logic-2network-create.png)

-### Download and Add the VM image to Azure Stack HCI Storage.
+### Task 2: Download and Add the VM image to Azure Stack HCI Storage

 1. In the **hciboxcluster** Azure Stack HCI, from the left menu select **VM Image** **(1)** under **Resources**, click on **+ Add VM Image** **(2)**, and click on **From Azure Marketplace** **(3)**.